Hello macaron bakers! Today we are learning a special technique! Let’s learn how to make multi-colored macaron shells from one batch of macarons!

 - If necessary, add the milk.
 Only add 1/2 tablespoon of milk at first.
 Sometimes you may find that the consistency of the buttercream is already perfect and doesn’t need any more liquid.
 If the buttercream seems too stiff, add a bit more of milk as necessary.
 If the buttercream seems too runny, add more sifted powdered sugar until you obtain a firm, but smooth and creamy consistency.

-- STORAGE: Store buttercream in the fridge for up to 1 week.
+STORAGE: Store the buttercream in the fridge for up to 1 week.

-- Place buttercream in a piping bag fitted with the tip of your choice.
+Place the buttercream in a piping bag fitted with the tip of your choice.

 - Pipe a dollop of buttercream in the middle of the bottom shells.

 - Place top shell on top.

 - Let macarons mature in the fridge overnight before serving.

 - Macarons will store really well in the fridge for up to 1 week, or in the freezer for up to 2 months.

 Food coloring: Make sure to use gel food coloring.
 If you are a beginner macaron baker, I recommend going easy on the food coloring, as it can alter your batter a lot, and it can take extra mixing time, especially if you continue to add the food coloring as you do the macaronage.

 Scale: Please use a scale when measuring the ingredients for accuracy.
 Macaron amount: it will vary greatly depending on how big you pipe the shells, and on how runny or thick the batter is.